-Under the supervision of a Chief Performance Analyst, performs fully functional professional analysis of programs and operations within City of Chicago Public Safety departments and makes recommendations to improve their effectiveness.
+Under the supervision of a Chief Performance Analyst, performs in depth analysis of policies, practices, and programs of the Chicago Police Department and Chicago’s policy accountability agencies, and makes recommendations to address deficiencies and make improvements.

-- Under the guidance of a Chief Performance Analyst, conduct and lead reviews of selected police and police accountability operations, policies, programs and practices
+- Under the guidance of a Chief Performance Analyst, conduct and lead evaluations and reviews of selected police and police accountability operations, policies, programs and practices

 - Collect, analyze, and interpret data to identify areas of concern and where improvements are needed